HyrumDickinson/solar-panel-protection-system/WRITEME.md

 ### 6-23-2021
 - [X] **Hyrum Dickinson** - `main` - fixed issue where parts of GUI weren't displaying & improved cosmetics
 - [X] **Hyrum Dickinson** - `main` - renamed some python files to make them more self-explanatory.
-All other files that reference the renamed files were updated.
+All files that reference the renamed files were also updated.